walles/moar/README.md

   assuming users will press more keys if nothing happens, thus resolving the hang.

-* Just pass stuff through if stdout is not a terminal.

 * Enable up / down using the mouse wheel.

 * Enable pass-through operation unless $stdout.isatty()